Veeam Backup & Replication Database

 Database placement

-- High Availability - SQL Clustering and AlwaysOn Availability Group on external SQL Servers can be used for configuration database high availability.
+- High Availability - Microsoft SQL Clustering and AlwaysOn Availability Group on external SQL Servers can be used for configuration database high availability.
 Please refer to the following KB article for the configuration details

 Sizing